EstevahnAguilera/SpaceGame/README.md

 We’re keeping it simple for now—there isn’t a full storyline yet.
 The focus is on arcade-style gameplay.
 But in future versions, we might add a light narrative around defending Earth or surviving against an alien horde.

 ## OS Concepts Used

+OS concepts are still work in progress.
+We focused on completing the core gameplay mechanics themselves and are now working on integrating OS concepts within it.
+We currently have process creations and threading at the moment, with IPC, synchronization, and signals & timers on the way.

 ### 1. Process Creation
 We're using Python’s `multiprocessing` module to handle the alien enemies each separate processes.
 This lets the main game run independently while the aliens are offloaded to child processes.